k8snetworkplumbingwg/multus-cni/doc/webhook/webhook.md

 ```
 ./certs.sh
 ```
+*Note: Verify that Kubernetes controller manager has --cluster-signing-cert-file and --cluster-signing-key-file parameters set to paths to your CA keypair, to make sure that Certificates API is enabled in order to generate certificate signed by cluster CA.
-*Note: Script generates private key and certificate signing request, which is then pushed to the Kubernetes API server.
-Next, script approves that CSR and API server issues the certificate.
+Script generates private key and certificate signing request, which is then pushed to the Kubernetes API server.
+Then script approves that CSR and API server issues the certificate.
 Certificate is obtained from the API server and used to create a secret.
-Script also patches `configuration-template.yaml` file with base64-encoded certificate and creates `configuration.yaml` file containing Validating Webhook Configuration specification, which is deployed in the next steps.
+Script also patches `configuration-template.yaml` file with base64-encoded certificate and creates `configuration.yaml` file containing
-Certificates API needs to be enabled in order to generate certificate signed by cluster CA. More information available [here](https://kubernetes.io/docs/tasks/tls/managing-tls-in-a-cluster/).*
+Validating Webhook Configuration specification, which is deployed in one of the next steps.
+More details about TLS certificates management in a cluster available [here](https://kubernetes.io/docs/tasks/tls/managing-tls-in-a-cluster/).*

 Create service:
 ```
 kubectl create -f service.yaml
 ```

-Run pod:
+Run deployment:
 ```
-kubectl create -f pod.yaml
+kubectl create -f deployment.yaml
 ```

 Create Validating Webhook Configuration: